-If you don’t know who your landlord is, ask the person or company you pay rent to, in writing.
-If they don’t give you this information within 21 days, your landlord may be fined.
+If you don’t know who your landlord is, write to the person or company you pay rent to.
+Your landlord can be fined If they don’t give you this information within 21 days.

 You must give your landlord access to the property to inspect it or carry out repairs.
 Your landlord has to give you at least 24 hours’ notice and visit at a reasonable time of day, unless it’s an emergency and they need immediate access.

 - take good care of the property, eg turn off the water at the mains if you’re away in cold weather